These are the Top Super Bowl Snacks in the Country, Ranked

 #6: Buffalo Wings

-Nearly two in five people surveyed said they were planning to eat buffalo wings on Super Bowl Sunday.
-But while wings might be considered a classic Superbowl food, they actually came in sixth place.
+Nearly 2 in 5 people surveyed said they were planning to eat buffalo wings on Super Bowl Sunday.
+But while wings might be considered a classic Super Bowl food, they actually came in sixth place.
 They're most popular in Illinois, Maryland, New York, Ohio, Pennsylvania, and Virginia.
 In Rhode Island, they prefer them garlic Parmesan-flavored.

 Healthy Homemade Creamy Hummus with Olive Oil and Pita Chips